OkosunLab/SnakemakePipelines/RNAseq.Processing.And.Counting/README.md

 # Output

 The pipeline will output the aligned bams in a folder called Alignment.
+STAR quants will be stored in the directory: Expression/STAR/ RSEM quants will be stored in the directory: RSEM
-QC files will be stored in the folder QC, with a subfolder called MultiQC which contains a summary of all the QC records.
+QC files will be stored in the folder QC/ a summary of all the QC records will be generated at: QC/MultiQC/

 # Config options